2 Part Course |

 • Reviewing and commenting on the pertinence of data and graphs concerning the message of a presentation

-• Participants are asked to write a brief 2-3 pages investment memorandum on potential business acquisition and related financing.
+• Splitting into groups of 3 to 4 professionals, participants are asked to write a brief 2-3 page investment memorandum on potential business acquisition and related financing.

-• The participants are given numerous analyses and documents regarding a European company, including;
+• Attendees are given numerous analyses and documents regarding a European company, including:

-The trainer has more than 20 years of experience in accounting and investment banking.
-He is an experienced financial trainer who has delivered courses for leading financial institutions and central banks in the City of London, Wall Street and around the world in the areas of Corporate Finance, Valuation (Industrials and Banks), Financial Modelling, M&A, Leveraged Buyout (LBO), Financial Accounting, Capital Markets, Bank Regulatory Capital and Financial Risks, both in English and French.
+Redcliffe’s effective business writing skills course is delivered by a specialist with over 20 years of experience in accounting and investment banking.
+He is an experienced financial trainer, holding courses for leading financial institutions and central banks in the City of London, Wall Street and around the world.
+Subject matters include Corporate Finance, Valuation (Industrials and Banks), Financial Modelling, M&A, Leveraged Buyout (LBO), Financial Accounting, Capital Markets, Bank Regulatory Capital and Financial Risks, delivered both in English and French as required.

-He began his career as a Credit Analyst at Banque Continental in Luxembourg, conducting credit analyses for short- and long-term credits and participating in loan syndications.
-He then worked as a Senior Auditor for Deloitte & Touch in Luxembourg, auditing and preparing financial statements for various banks, insurance, investment funds, venture capital and commercial companies.
+Beginning his career as a Credit Analyst at Banque Continental in Luxembourg, our expert conducted credit analysis for short and long-term credits whilst participating in loan syndications.
+He was a Senior Auditor for Deloitte & Touch in Luxembourg, auditing and preparing financial statements for various banks, insurance, investment funds, venture capital and commercial companies.

-He continued his career in Investment Banking at Citigroup (ex-Salomon Smith Barney) in London and New York, where he worked on various M&A, LBO and debt offerings, mainly for financial services clients.
+Our financial writing course leader continued his career in Investment Banking at Citigroup (ex-Salomon Smith Barney) in London and New York.
+Here he worked on various M&A, LBO and debt offerings, mainly for financial services clients.
 He was involved in the EUR 20 billion public offer of Crédit Lyonnais by Crédit Agricole, one of the most significant European banking transactions.

-He then worked as a Vice-President in the internal M&A department of Barclays Bank in London, where his experience included the acquisition of ABSA for US$ 5 billion, one of the leading South African banks, the purchase of ING Private Banking in France and the failed acquisition of Banco Atlantico in Spain.
+Working as Vice-President in the internal M&A department of Barclays Bank in London, the trainer's experience included the acquisition of ABSA for $5 billion US, one of the leading South African banks, the purchase of ING Private Banking in France and the failed acquisition of Banco Atlantico in Spain.

 Recently, he was a Director in the Investment Banking department of Commercial International Bank (CIB), the largest non-government bank in Egypt.
 He has completed several transactions, including two sell-side M&A deals, one follow-on equity offering and a delisting.
 He worked extensively with leading sovereign wealth funds, private equity firms and prominent families in the UAE, Qatar, Kuwait and Saudi Arabia.